euphonie/study-notes/Engineering Tools/Cloud/GCP/GAE.md

 	- **Standard**.
 Simpler experience and fine-grained auto-scale
 		- Free daily quota for some services
 		- SDK for main languages and test locally and deploy
-		- Might be free for applications that need few resources
+		- Might be free for applications that need few resources.
+After free daily quota pay per instance class, with automatic shutdown.
 		- App runs in a runtime.
 Only in Java, Python, PHP and Go
 			- Include libraries that support App Engine APIs
 		- Applies restrictions through a sandbox